Green Heart Love

 Serve it as an afternoon snack for your family or an appetizer at dinner parties.
 The samosa and chole are usually served hot, but the chutneys and toppings are cool.
 This contrast of temperatures creates a unique sensation when you bite in.

-My family always serves our samosa chaat with masala chai, or you can try yours with herbal tea for a caffeine-free option.
+My family always serves our samosa chaat with Indian Masala Chai, or you can try yours with herbal tea for a caffeine-free option.

 Storage